LearnWeb3DAO/Defi-Exchange/README.md

 - You have completed the [ICO tutorial](https://github.com/LearnWeb3DAO/ICO)
 - You have completed the [Defi Exchange Theory Tutorial](https://github.com/LearnWeb3DAO/Defi-Exchange-Theory)
-- You have completed the [Common Topics Tutorial](https://github.com/LearnWeb3DAO/Common-Topics)
+- You have completed the [Mixed Topics Tutorial](https://github.com/LearnWeb3DAO/Sophomore-Mixed-Topics)

 ---